imperva/dsfkit/examples/aws/poc/sonar_hadr_deployment/README.md

 8. Creation of a new “Demo DB” - RDS MySQL
 9. Auto configuration of the RDS MySQL to enable native audit
 10. Onboarding the DB to the Agentless Gateway
 11. There is also an option to create an RDS MsSQL with audit configured and with synthetic data on it.
-In order to do so, use the variable 'db_types_to_onboard' and specify which DBs to create and onboard.<br/>
+In order to do so, use the variable 'simulation_db_types_for_agentless' and specify which DBs to create and onboard.<br/>
     For example, in order to create both 'RDS MySQL' and 'RDS MsSQL', run the following:
     ```bash
-    terraform apply -auto-approve -var 'db_types_to_onboard=["RDS MySQL", "RDS MsSQL"]'
+    terraform apply -auto-approve -var 'simulation_db_types_for_agentless=["RDS MySQL", "RDS MsSQL"]'
     ```
     For more details, go to the rds-mssql-db module.